bitcriminals/JadeCTF-Writeups/pwn/README.md

 **NOTE:** In our writeup, we have used the second gadget for rsi (0x400948) to show how even complex gadgets can be used for ROP chaining, but it will be easier to use the third gadget (0x400c81).
 Using these gadgets, we can pass the appropriate values to the registers, and then call the write function to leak addresses and find the LIBC base, after which, we can perform a simple ret2libc and get a shell.

+Our Exploit:
+1. Perform stack pivoting to call the `hidden_level()` function with appropriate arguments.
+2. Use the `write` function to leak addresses of other functions (like `setvbuf`), and leak the LIBC base.
+3. Perform ret2libc to get a shell.

 **solve.py**
 ```py
 from pwn import *